palapav/CAS-Auth-ExpressJS/README.md

 # CAS-Auth-ExpressJS
-A bare-bones implementation of Princeton CAS Authentication using ExpressJS and EJS
+A focused implementation of Princeton CAS Authentication using ExpressJS and EJS

 Tutorial: Coming Soon!